Configuration Guide¶

 - The

-parameter defines the maximum duration (in seconds) Rusty Buddy will wait for a response from the AI backend before timing out. - Adjusting this value can help manage long-running requests or prevent delays in your workflow.
+chat_timeout_secsparameter defines the maximum duration (in seconds) Rusty Buddy will wait for a response from the AI backend before timing out. - Adjusting this value can help manage long-running requests or prevent delays in your workflow.

 Example: